-- Do not attempt to tow this vehicle from the front with sling-type towing equipment.
-Damage to the front fascia will result. - Do not tow the vehicle from the rear.
-Damage to the rear sheet metal and fascia will occur. - Do not push or tow this vehicle with another vehicle as damage to the bumper fascia and transmission may result.

-Towing This Vehicle Behind Another Vehicle With A Tow Dolly

-The manufacturer does not recommend that you tow this vehicle on a tow dolly.
+CAUTION!
+CAUTION!
+If the transmission is not operative then the only approved method of towing is with a flatbed truck.
+Otherwise, damage to the transmission may result.
+Exceeding these towing limits may cause severe transmission damage.
+Such damage is not covered by the New Vehicle Limited Warranty.
+Do not attempt to tow this vehicle from the front with sling-type towing equipment.
+Damage to the front fascia will result.
+Do not tow the vehicle from the rear.
+Damage to the rear sheet metal and fascia will occur.
+Do not push or tow this vehicle with another vehicle as damage to the bumper fascia and trans- If you must use the accessories (wipers, defrosters, etc.) while being towed, the ignition must be in the RUN position, not the ACC position.
+Make certain the transmission remains in NEUTRAL. mission may result.
+Towing This Vehicle Behind Another Vehicle With A Tow Dolly The manufacturer does not recommend that you tow this vehicle on a tow dolly.
 Vehicle damage may occur.